TLantern/Countypuller/Chatbot/Chatbot/PullingBots/README.md

 # County Records Scrapers

-This collection of scripts allows you to scrape and collect various county records including Notice of Default, Lis Pendens, and other legal filings.
+This collection of scripts allows you to scrape and collect various county records including Notice of Default, Lis Pendens, Foreclosures, and other legal filings.

 ## Setup Instructions